 When you’re building something for the world to see, and from which one can see the entire city, glass becomes a big part of the conversation.
 The condominium’s aluminum exoskeleton structure breaks the planes of 181 Fremont’s façade, effectively tilting the glass in distinctive ways.
 By angling the mullions slightly in against one another, an additional amount of shade is afforded throughout the day as the sun passes over the glass.
 The reverse chevron structure midway up the building made from the supporting steel beams was inverted in order to maximize the views out to the city, bay, and beyond.

-181 Fremont is pre-certified as San Francisco’s first LEED Platinum luxury condominium tower
+181 Fremont is San Francisco’s first LEED Platinum Certified luxury condominium tower